FoxxMD/multi-scrobbler/docsite/docs/installation/installation.md

 * `id -u` -- prints UID
 * `id -g` -- prints GID

+### Network Issues

+If you encounter networking issues like:

+* sporadic timeouts (`ETIMEDOUT`) without a pattern
+* DNS errors (`EAI_AGAIN`) that do no occur consistently
+* Failures to reach a host that was previously fine (`EHOSTUNREACH`)

+there may be an issue with the underlying docker image OS (alpine) that may be solved by switching to a different image.
+Try switching to a `*-debian` variant tag (only available for ARM hosts) to see if this resolves your issue.
+IE `multi-scrobbler:latest-debian` or `multi-scrobbler:develop-debian`

 ## Docker Usage Examples

 If installing on a different machine make sure all redirect URIs are defined or that you have set a [Base URL](#base-url).